Rhacophorus calcadensis: Description

 Their size ranges from 20 to 90 mm.
 Dorsal coloration is pale greenish-brown with mottling on the flanks.
 The underbelly is fawn to pale green.
 Webbing of similar coloration exists between the fingers and toes.
 Skin flaps are found on fore and hind limbs, with a spur on each hind limb.

 Habitat and habits

 Its natural habitats are tropical moist lowland forests, montane forests, and rivers.
 It is observed over heights of 30 m in the forest canopy during the day.
 They breed before or after monsoon seasons by descending to shallow pools or slow-flowing streams.
-Groups of four or five males vocalize around females.
-The call is a moderately loud "chuch-chrrr-chuck-chuck-chuck".
+Groups of four or five males vocalize around females, making a moderately loud "chuch-chrrr-chuck-chuck-chuck" call.
 They build foam nests on vegetation hanging over shallow pools of water.
 The nest is similar to, but smaller in size, than that of Rhacophorus malabaricus.

 It is threatened by habitat loss.